civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_searchColumns.md

 ## Summary

+This hook is called after a search is done, allowing you to modify the headers and/or the values that are displayed as part of the search.

+## Notes

-This hook is called after a search is done.
-This allows the developer to modify the headers and/or the values that are displayed as part of this search.
-The BIGGEST drawback with this hook is that you may need to modify the result template to include your fields.
-The result files are CRM/{Contact,Contribute,Member,Event…}/Form/Selector.tpl.
+The *biggest* drawback with this hook is that you may need to modify the result template to include your fields.
+The result files are `CRM/{Contact,Contribute,Member,Event…}/Form/Selector.tpl`.
 However, if you use the same number of columns, you can overwrite the existing columns with the values that you want displayed.
 This is a HACK, but avoids template modification.